General

 Other Properties

-For other OAuth 2.0 providers, you can use the same setup as above, by setting the responsive fields like "Client Id" and "Callback Url", etc. There are also some common fields between different providers.
+For other OAuth 2.0 providers which are not mentioned in the step-by-step guide, you should be able to perform the auth in the similar way, by setting the responsive fields like "Client Id" and "Callback Url", etc. There are also some common fields between different providers.
+In this section, we introduce them briefly.

 Authorize On Start